Normaliz/PyNormaliz/README.md

     C2 = Cone(cone=[[1,1],[1,3]])
     intersection(C1,C2).ExtremeRays()

-yeilds the result
+yields the result

     [[1, 1], [1, 2]]

-If you want to see what Normaliz is doing (especually in longer computations) activate the terminal output by
+If you want to see what Normaliz is doing (especially in longer computations) activate the terminal output by

     C.setVerbose(True)